Sculpture knock-offs prove plague of art world

 On occasion, a culprit is found.
 In November, Brian Ramnarine, owner of the Empire Bronze Art Foundry in Long Island, New York, was charged with one count of wire fraud after he attempted to sell both privately and through an international auctioneer an unauthorized copy of Johns' 1960 metallic collage "Flag" for $11 million.

-Ramnarine produced the wax cast for Johns but is accused of keeping the original mould and later using it to manufacture the knock-off.
+Ramnarine produced the wax cast for Johns but is accused of keeping the original mold and later using it to manufacture the knock-off.
 Ramnarine pleaded not guilty and is awaiting trial.

-Many foundries today do not need a mould or a casting to recreate sculptures.
-Photographs of art works can be scanned into computers and turned into three-dimensional models from which new moulds are created.
+Many foundries today do not need a mold or a casting to recreate sculptures.
+Photographs of art works can be scanned into computers and turned into three-dimensional models from which new molds are created.

 "With the advances in 3D scanning and other digital technologies, I suspect it is easier than ever to duplicate work and create copies," DeWitt Godfrey, professor of art at Colgate University and an authority on unethical castings, told Reuters.